Nonlinear Dynamical Friction from the Doppler-Shifted Equilibrium Memory Kernel: Drag in a Uniform Plasma

-\textbf{2.
-The High-Velocity Limit ($v_0 \gg v_{\mathrm{th}}$):} \\ For projectiles exceeding the thermal speed, the particle interacts with the high-frequency tail of the spectrum (Landau damping).
-In this limit, the Chandrasekhar function decays as $G(x) \approx 1/(2x^2)$, leading to the characteristic inertial drag
+\textbf{The High-Velocity Limit} ($v_0 \gg v_{th}$): For projectiles exceeding the thermal speed, the particle interacts with the high-frequency tail of the spectrum, dominated by Landau damping.
+In this limit, the Chandrasekhar function decays as $G(x) \approx 1/(2x^2)$, leading to the characteristic inertial drag:

 This recovers the standard $1/v^2$ stopping power formula \cite{Peter1991}.
-The ability of the single equilibrium kernel Eq. (\ref{eq:Gamma_Maxwellian}) to reproduce both the diffusive (Stokes) and inertial (Chandrasekhar) regimes confirms that the Doppler-shifted FDT provides a unified description of transport across the entire velocity phase space.
+The ability of the single equilibrium kernel Eq. \ref{eq:kernel_omega} to reproduce both the diffusive Stokes and inertial Chandrasekhar regimes confirms that the Doppler-shifted FDT provides a unified description of equilibrium friction across the entire velocity phase space.